-Creation and restoration of butterfly habitat offsets those destroyed by development, roadside mowing or wetland drainage.
+Creating and restoring butterfly habitat offsets what development, roadside mowing or wetland drainage have destroyed.
 (Gardening pesticide-free helps, too.)

 Whether you have a small plot in the big city or a few acres, transform your yard into a butterfly garden!

-- Tiger swallowtails choose nectar plants like lilacs or bee balm; nearby willow, alder, or apple trees can host larva
+Tiger swallowtails choose nectar plants like lilacs or bee balm; nearby willow, alder, aspen or apple trees can host larva.

-- Painted ladies choose nectar plants like aster, cosmos or zinnia; host plants include thistle, mallow or hollyhock
+Painted ladies choose nectar plants like aster, cosmos or zinnia; host plants include lupines, native thistle, mallow or hollyhock.

 To attract butterflies like the red admiral, tiger swallowtail and mourning cloak, you can also set up a nectar feeder using a solution of one part sugar to 18 parts water.